bogin/snappers/README.md

 This project was developed on a PC environment.
 It utilizes a zipped version of the ffmpeg command, with its 'bin' folder added to the PC's environment variable path.

-The application is designed for use on Windows; however, if you intend to use it on other platforms, please ensure that your terminal supports the 'cmd' command 'ffmpeg'.
+The application is designed for use on Windows; however, if you intend to use it on other platforms, please ensure that your terminal supports the `cmd` command `ffmpeg`.

 ## Installation
 1. Install ffmpeg: Follow the instructions at [How to Install FFmpeg on Windows](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).